shanetran248/Facial-Recognition-GUI--Open-Source-Project-/InitialTesting.md

 <p><br></p>
 We then transitioned to adding people of our choosing- we just had to make sure we followed the same protocol, which is two separate pictures of the exact person.
 <p><br></p>
 To clarify, the two separate pictures had to be in two separate folders.
 We can name the folder anything, as long as it makes sense.
-For clarity, our team went with the names "unknown_person" and known_person".
+For clarity, our team went with the names "unknown_persons" and known_persons".
 <p><br></p>
 Then, complining each of the folders with the face_recognition command, the output would detect the unknown pictures with the known pictures.
 <p><br></p>